Strategy ONE

 4. To return the dataset description and all the column descriptions in the dataset to the original, automatically-generated text, click the menu icon for the dataset and select Reload All Descriptions.

-5. To return a bot description to the original, automatically-generated text, click the menu icon for the bot and select Reload Description.
+5. To return an agent description to the original, automatically-generated text, click the menu icon for the agent and select Reload Description.

 6. Click Save.